Sally Dawson

 About me

 Lots of things may be affecting you – large and small.
-Anxiety, depression, panic, not coping.
+Causing anxiety, depression, panic, not coping.
 Or maybe one thing is having a really big impact on your life.
 Sometimes we can manage a few things being difficult for many years and then one more thing makes everything hard to cope with.

 Training, qualifications & experience

 I was the manager of The Market Place – a young people's mental health charity in Leeds - for 14 years.
 Ensuring that young people who used the service had real opportunities to influence the organisation, how it was run and the way it developed, which I think is very important.
-I am committed to working towards improving mental health services for young people.

 • Level III Counselling Diploma Salford College